inngest/inngest-js/packages/middleware-encryption/README.md

 > [dataloader](https://github.com/graphql/dataloader)-like behaviour by
 > collecting all encryption/decryption requests during one tick and choosing how
 > to process them all at once.
+>
+> This could be useful for a service which stores state in a remote store like
+> S3, for example.

 For example, here's how you might define, instantiate, and use a custom encryption service: